-Sister Geraldine was born in Wilmington, Del., one of twelve children of Harry and Jennie Brake.
+Sister Geraldine (Gerri), was born in Wilmington, Delaware, one of twelve children of Harry and Jennie Brake.
 She entered the Maryknoll Sisters in 1966.
-She received her B.A. in Community Service from Mary Rogers College at Maryknoll, New York.
-Sister Gerri’s first mission was in Nicaragua, where she started work in 1972.
-After these first nine eventful years, the insurrection of 1979 and the toppling of Somoza’s regime, and the deaths of close friends killed in El Salvador in 1980, Sister Gerri returned to the United States.
+She received her B.A. in Community Service from Mary Rogers College at Maryknoll, NY.
+Sister Gerri’s first mission was in Nicaragua in 1972.
+Her nine years there were very eventful years: the insurrection of 1979, the toppling of the Somoza regime, and the deaths of close friends killed in El Salvador in 1980, are events that transpired during her time there.

-In 1981-1982, Sister Gerri studied at Loyola College in Baltimore, MD, and earned an M.S. in pastoral counseling.
-She then became part of the Maryknoll Sisters formation team and worked with young women entering the Congregation for the first time.
+In 1981 Sister Gerri returned to the United States and studied for a year at Loyola College in Baltimore, MD.
+She earned an M.S. in Pastoral Counseling.
+She then became part of the Maryknoll Sisters formation team and worked with young women entering the Congregation.

 The shelling forced many Panamanians to flee their homes.
 They took refuge at Gorgas Hospital and Balboa High School.
-Sister Gerri and five other Maryknoll Sisters aided the refugees by coordinating food and medical supplies, serving as translators, and caring for the elderly among the refugees.
+Sister Gerri and five other Maryknoll Sisters aided the refugees by coordinating distribution of food and medical supplies, serving as translators, and caring for the elderly among the refugees.